AADavin/Zombi/README.md

 This model allows the user to fine control the size of the population

-#### Mode Ti - Preparing SimuLyon with an input tree by the user (Not ready yet)

-This model allows the user to input a species tree

 ### Advanced modes for simulating genomes

-#### Mode TG - Simultaneous evolution of species tree and genomes

-This models simulates simulatenously the evolution of the species tree and the evolution of genomes

-#### Mode Ga - Autocorrelation of genome rates

-In this model, genome event rates are specific for each branch of the species tree.
-Each time one new lineage emerges, a new value for its genome events rates its sampled from a user defined distribution (normal or lognormal), in which the mean corresponds to the value of the parent branch and the variance to the branch length

 #### Mode Gb - Branch-wise genome rates